gvwilson/thirdbit/src/fiction/makers-return/index.md

 shot into the air,
 and began flying backward.

-"No!" the giant bot bellowed.
+"No!"
+Patient bellowed.
-It lumbered forward clumsily,
+It lumbered forward,
 picking up speed with every step.

-And that was when Sindy realized that its head was Patient.

 "Turn around!
 Turn around!" she shouted.